BrenPatF/oracle_plsql_utils/README.md

 From the input and output groups depicted we can construct CSV files with flattened group/field structures, and default values added, as follows (with `tt_utils.purely_wrap_utils_inp.csv` left, `tt_utils.purely_wrap_utils_out.csv` right):
 <img src="png/groups - utils.png">

-These form two of the three input files for the Powershell script that generates a template ofr the input JSON file.
+These form two of the three input files for the Powershell script that generates a template for the input JSON file.
 The third is the scenarios file, shown in the next section.

 ##### Scenario Category ANalysis (SCAN)
 [&uarr; Step 1: Create JSON File](#step-1-create-json-file)<br />